LuckyHyena/DnD/5e/5e_reference.md

 # Cover and Obscurity

 Cover:
-- Creatures with either half or three-quarters cover receive a fixed bonus to their **Armor Class and their Dexterity saving throws**.
+- Creatures with either half or three-quarters cover receive a fixed bonus to their **Armor Class and their Dexterity saving throws**: +2 for half cover and +5 for three-quarters cover.
-- A creature with **full cover** can't be individually targeted, and to be affected by an area of effect the spell or effect must be able to get past the obstacle.
+- A creature with **full cover** can't be individually targeted, and to be affected by an area of effect the spell or effect must be able to get past or around the obstacle.

 Obscurity:
 - **Wisdom (_Perception_) checks** based on sight suffer disadvantage when their targets are **lightly obscured**.